 Academic and Student Resources

-The development and welfare of students are the primary concerns of the School, its faculty, and its staff.
-Advisors and services are available to assist students with educational, career, or personal decisions and plans.
+The development, welfare, and success of students are the primary concerns of the school, its faculty, and its staff.
+Advisors are available to provide services that assist students with personal, educational, and career decision–making needs.

-The Undergraduate Program Office (UPO) serves as a supportive environment for more than 2,500 undergraduate students during every stage of their academic careers at the Questrom School of Business.
+The Questrom Undergraduate Academic & Career Development Center (UDC) serves as a supportive environment for more than 2,500 undergraduate students during every stage of their academic career at Questrom School of Business.
+The UDC employs a holistic approach to students’ academic and career development.

-We assist students as they make the transition into the college classroom, support and advise them in their extracurricular activities, and help them chart a path toward their successful graduation.
+Academic Advisors assist students as they make the transition into the college classroom, support and advise them in their co-curricular activities, and help them chart a path toward their successful graduation.
+Career Advisors assist with career exploration and assessment, résumé and cover letter development, targeted search plan creation, interviewing skills, and networking strategies.

-We foster leadership within the undergraduate student body by providing opportunities to excel both inside and outside the classroom.
-We also acknowledge the individual and collective success that our students achieve through the recognition events we sponsor each year.
+The UDC works to foster leadership within the undergraduate student body by providing opportunities for students to excel both inside and outside the classroom.
+Recognition events are held each year to acknowledge the individual and collective success of Questrom students.

 We understand that students’ needs vary and that individual questions require personalized answers.
-Therefore, our academic advisors specialize in providing both current and prospective students with one-on-one guidance on the many details that create a successful academic experience.
+Our advisors specialize in providing students with one-on-one guidance on the many details that create a successful undergraduate experience.

 - Course requirements